appdefensealliance/ASA-WG/AI Profile/AI Agent Specification.md

 #### Verification

-* **Accessible Reporting:** Verify that the Model Card is easily discoverable and accessible to the user either prior to installation or within the primary user interface.
+* **Accessible Reporting**: Verify that the Model Card is easily discoverable and accessible to the user either prior to installation or within the primary user interface.
-* **Standardized Content:** Verify the Model Card includes, at minimum, the following: Model Details (model developer, model name, version), Intended Use, Out-of-Scope Use, and Safety/Ethical Considerations.
+* **Standardized Content**: Verify the Model Card includes, at minimum, the following: Model Details (model developer, model name, version), Intended Use, Out-of-Scope Use, and Safety/Ethical Considerations.

 # 6. AI Tool Interface